pac9/pac9.github.io/README.md

 The solar system information and images are contained within a database seeds file which we created and ran using MongoDB.
 All code was written in Javascript and we used the pub/sub model for transmitting the data.

 The images from the Hubble telescope, the ISS tracker, and the astronomy picture of the day are all powered by NASA APIs.
-The ISS tracker is render on a map using from the open source library on [Leaflet.](https://leafletjs.com/)
+The ISS tracker is render on a map using an open source library on [Leaflet.](https://leafletjs.com/)

 During the making of the project we demonstrated that:
 - we were using agile methodologies through daily stand ups, use of Trello board, regular communication on status of build
 - we could utilise solo programming, paired programming and group programming as required by the task in hand
-- branches and merging was regularly occuring on git
+- with git we were regularly creating branches and later merging them

 ## Final Project - open brief